peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 * <code>[PeterO.Numbers.EDecimal operator +(PeterO.Numbers.EDecimal, PeterO.Numbers.EDecimal)](#op_Addition)</code> - Adds two arbitrary-precision decimal floating-point numbers and returns the result.
 * <code>[PeterO.Numbers.EDecimal operator --(PeterO.Numbers.EDecimal)](#op_Decrement)</code> - Subtracts one from an arbitrary-precision decimal number.
 * <code>[PeterO.Numbers.EDecimal operator /(PeterO.Numbers.EDecimal, PeterO.Numbers.EDecimal)](#op_Division)</code> - Divides this object by another decimal number and returns the result.
 * <code>[explicit operator ulong(PeterO.Numbers.EDecimal)](#op_Explicit)</code> - Converts a boolean value (true or false) to an arbitrary precision decimal.
 Converts an arbitrary-precision decimal's value to a decimal under the Common Language Infrastructure (see T:PeterO.
 Converts an arbitrary-precision decimal floating-point number to an arbitrary-precision integer.
 Converts this value to its closest equivalent as a 64-bit floating-point number.
 Converts this value to its closest equivalent as a 32-bit floating-point number.
-Converts an arbitrary-precision decimal number to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) after truncating to an integer.
-Converts an arbitrary-precision decimal number to an 8-bit signed integer if it can fit in an 8-bit signed integer after truncating to an integer.
-Converts an arbitrary-precision decimal number to a 16-bit signed integer if it can fit in a 16-bit signed integer after truncating to an integer.
-Converts an arbitrary-precision decimal number to a 16-bit unsigned integer if it can fit in a 16-bit unsigned integer after truncating to an integer.
-Converts an arbitrary-precision decimal number to a 32-bit signed integer if it can fit in a 32-bit signed integer after truncating to an integer.
-Converts an arbitrary-precision decimal number to a 32-bit signed integer if it can fit in a 32-bit signed integer after truncating to an integer.
-Converts an arbitrary-precision decimal number to a 64-bit signed integer if it can fit in a 64-bit signed integer after truncating to an integer.
-Converts an arbitrary-precision decimal number to a 64-bit unsigned integer if it can fit in a 64-bit unsigned integer after truncating to an integer.
+Converts an arbitrary-precision decimal number to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) after converting it to an integer by discarding its fractional part.
+Converts an arbitrary-precision decimal number to an 8-bit signed integer if it can fit in an 8-bit signed integer after converting it to an integer by discarding its fractional part.
+Converts an arbitrary-precision decimal number to a 16-bit signed integer if it can fit in a 16-bit signed integer after converting it to an integer by discarding its fractional part.
+Converts an arbitrary-precision decimal number to a 16-bit unsigned integer if it can fit in a 16-bit unsigned integer after converting it to an integer by discarding its fractional part.
+Converts an arbitrary-precision decimal number to a 32-bit signed integer if it can fit in a 32-bit signed integer after converting it to an integer by discarding its fractional part.
+Converts an arbitrary-precision decimal number to a 32-bit signed integer if it can fit in a 32-bit signed integer after converting it to an integer by discarding its fractional part.
+Converts an arbitrary-precision decimal number to a 64-bit signed integer if it can fit in a 64-bit signed integer after converting it to an integer by discarding its fractional part.
+Converts an arbitrary-precision decimal number to a 64-bit unsigned integer if it can fit in a 64-bit unsigned integer after converting it to an integer by discarding its fractional part.
 * <code>[implicit operator PeterO.Numbers.EDecimal(ulong)](#op_Implicit)</code> - Converts an arbitrary-precision decimal number to a decimal under the Common Language Infrastructure (see T:PeterO.
 Converts an arbitrary-precision integer to an arbitrary precision decimal.
 Converts a byte (from 0 to 255) to an arbitrary-precision decimal number.
 Converts an 8-bit signed integer to an arbitrary-precision decimal number.
 Converts a 16-bit signed integer to an arbitrary-precision decimal number.
 Converts a 16-bit unsigned integer to an arbitrary-precision decimal number.
 Converts a 32-bit signed integer to an arbitrary-precision decimal number.
 Converts a 32-bit signed integer to an arbitrary-precision decimal number.
 Converts a 64-bit signed integer to an arbitrary-precision decimal number.
 Converts a 64-bit unsigned integer to an arbitrary-precision decimal number.
 * <code>[PeterO.Numbers.EDecimal operator ++(PeterO.Numbers.EDecimal)](#op_Increment)</code> - Adds one to an arbitrary-precision decimal number.
 * <code>[PeterO.Numbers.EDecimal operator %(PeterO.Numbers.EDecimal, PeterO.Numbers.EDecimal)](#op_Modulus)</code> - Finds the remainder when dividing one arbitrary-precision decimal number by another.